datanav/docs/index-dataplatforms.rst

 In this section we will show you which providers Sesam supports as well as how to connect Sesam to their overall architecture.

-.. rubric:: In this section
+.. rubric:: In this section:

 .. toctree::
    :maxdepth: 1